rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example2.md

 The diagram below visualizes a 3-tier web application architecture.
 Each tier—Web, Application, and Database—is represented by a distinct color-coded rectangle for clarity.
 Connections between the tiers are labeled to indicate the communication protocols: the Web server communicates with the Application server via gRPC, and the Application server interacts with the Database server using SQL.

+The **`Edge`** statements create connections between the nodes, illustrating the flow of data and interactions within the architecture.

 ```powershell title="PowerShell: param block"
 [CmdletBinding()]
 param (